agsh/boobst/README.md

 });
 ```

-Or if we use subscripts:
+Or, if we use subscripts:
 ``` Javascript
 bs.saveObject('^test', ['sub1', 'sub2'], obj, function(err) {
     if (err) { console.log(err); return; }